-- No work is allowed within the marked zone other than for two-team personnel to fit or remove auxiliary lights, using hand-held tools and under the supervision of rally officials at all times. - The two-team personnel may enter the zone only after their respective car has entered the time control and must leave immediately after the auxiliary lights have been fitted or removed. - The extra lights and tools to fix or remove them may be transported to and from the zone in a service car.
+- No work is allowed within the marked zone other than for the crew and 2-team personnel to fit or remove auxiliary lights, using hand-held tools and under the supervision of rally officials at all times. - The 2-team personnel may enter the zone only after their respective car has entered the zone and must leave immediately after the auxiliary lights have been fitted or removed. - The extra lights and tools to fix or remove them may be transported to and from the zone in a service car - It is recommended that the time allocated for the LFZ be 10 minutes